bikeshaving/crank/website/guides/04-handling-events.md

 title: Handling Events
 ---

-Most web applications require some measure of interactivity, where the user interface updates according to user input.
+Most web applications require some measure of interactivity, where the user interface updates according to input.
 To facilitate this, Crank provides two APIs for listening to events on rendered DOM nodes.

 ## DOM onevent Props
 You can attach event callbacks to host element directly using onevent props.
 These props start with `on`, are all lowercase, and correspond to the properties as specified according to the DOM’s [GlobalEventHandlers mixin API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers).
 By combining event props, local variables and `this.refresh`, you can write interactive components.